 Particulars | Smallcase | Mutual Funds |

-Control Over Investment Portfolio | Better control as shares are in the investor’s Demat Account | Least control as after investment an investor has no control over where the money is invested. |
+Control Over Investment Portfolio | Better control as shares are in the investor’s Demat Account | Least control, as an investor has no control over where the money is invested after investment. |

 Portfolio Diversification | Restricted diversification with strategy or theme-based investment in stocks | Higher diversification depending on the investment objective |

-Capital Requirement | Higher capital required with Rs 5000 as minimum investment | Lower capital required with minimum investment as low as Rs 500 |
+Capital Requirement | Higher capital is required, with Rs 5000 as the minimum investment | Lower capital is required with minimum investment as low as Rs 500 |

 Expense Ratio | Varies as per the subscription and fund house. | Low expense ratio ranging between 1% to 2% |

 Exit Load | Smallcase does not have an exit load | Mutual funds have an exit load of 1% if the units are sold before the expiry of 1 year.
-This might vary depending on the period of holding and type of scheme. |
+This might vary depending on the holding period and the scheme type. |

 Holding Pattern | Shares are held in Demat account with direct control over holdings | Units are allocated and not the shares in which the fund has invested.
 Hence, no holding of these shares. |